 General Course Requirements:

-- Clinical: Attendance Requirement - Students must attend a minimum number of these sessions. - Minimum of 200hours/25 shifts of compulsory clinical practice during the semester.
+- Clinical: Attendance Requirement - Students must attend a minimum number of these sessions. - - Clinical Attendance Requirement - Students must attend a minimum number of these sessions.
+Minimum of 240hours/30 shifts of compulsory clinical practice during the semester.
 Clinical Briefing 1 hr per semester - compulsory attendance Clinical De-briefing 1 hr per semester - compulsory attendance.
-NOTE: Full term does not include those times when students are on a timetabled professional placement
+NOTE: Full term does not include those times when students are on a timetabled professional placement Placement is a mandatory component of your degree You will not graduate if you cannot satisfactorily complete placement You will not be able to enter a NSW Health facility unless you have completed the pre- placement requirements

 Course Assessment Requirements: